- Joined

 (a) Making all necessary changes to documents of law

-(e) Manages and publishes congressional transparency reports.
+(f) Managing and publishing congressional transparency reports.

 (i) Nominations/Confirmations